-In the wild, chipmunks are generally solitary animals, though they do form loose colonies where territories overlap.
-They can sometimes be aggressive towards other chipmunks and, adult males will usually fight if housed together.
+Chipmunks are generally solitary animals in the wild, though they do form loose colonies where territories overlap.
+They can sometimes be aggressive towards other chipmunks, and adult males will usually fight if they're housed together.

 - A male and female pair